Charles Green

 Australia, 1970

-Charles Green (1734–1771) was only a bit-player in the history of British astronomy but makes an appearance on stamps because he was the astronomer on Captain James Cook’s first expedition to the Pacific.
-Green had learned his trade at Greenwich as assistant to James Bradley, the Astronomer Royal, from 1760 and also assisted his successor, Nathaniel Bliss.
-Green ran the Royal Observatory during the interregnum after Bliss’ untimely death until Nevil Maskelyne took up office.
+Charles Green (1734–71) was only a bit-player in the history of British astronomy but makes an appearance on stamps because he was the astronomer on Captain James Cook’s first expedition to the Pacific.
+Green had learned his trade at Greenwich as assistant to James Bradley, the Astronomer Royal, from 1760 and also assisted Bradley’s successor, Nathaniel Bliss.
+Green ran the Royal Observatory during the five-month interregnum after Bliss’s untimely death in 1764 until Nevil Maskelyne took up office in 1765.

 Green was appointed by the Royal Society as their official astronomer on Cook’s voyage to observe the 1769 transit of Venus from Tahiti.
+Green already had experience of a transit of Venus, having observed the one of 1761 at Greenwich.
 A stamp from Tuvalu shows Green and Cook observing the transit, although as there are no known portraits of Green the depiction of him is purely speculative.

-Green never returned from the expedition but died at sea of dysentery contracted when the Endeavour called at Jakarta for repairs.
+Green never returned from the expedition but died at sea of dysentery contracted when Cook’s ship the Endeavour called at Jakarta for repairs.

 Stanley Gibbons no. 462